zarandras/openlostcat/documentation/DevDoc.md

 Quantifier wrapping ...

-## Adding new operators or filters
+### Adding new operators or filters

+...

+for quantifiers: hash table for exact / at least/most counts

 ...